Project

 With discussion if Decentralized Capital is a sane approach.

-#35 Updated by didi about 7 years ago
+#35 Updated by didi over 7 years ago

 Fullmoon meeting at madcity: